 The material representation helps the agency to properly evaluate your technical proposal by seeing valid commitment letter from the proposed employee.
 The selection board would focus more on the commitment from the intended employee via his or her signature.

-- An offeror may not propose a contractor letter of intent to submit a proposal for key personnel where it does not expect to use the person during contract performance.
+- An offeror may not propose a contractor letter of intent to hire for key personnel where it does not expect to use the person during contract performance.

 - To prevail in a bid protest for improper “bait-and-switch,” techniques you must show that the bidder made a misrepresentation regarding resources that it did not expect to furnish during contract performance and that the misrepresentation was relied upon by the agency in the evaluation and had a material impact on the assessment results.